dasch-swiss/dsp-das/docs/user-guide/project.md

 ## Project members

 As a project admin (or a system admin), you can add users as project members.
-The admin can grant another user as project admin (or remove this permission), edit user's information, change user's password if forgotten, and remove a user from the project by clicking on the three-dot icon to the right side of the user line.
+The admin can grant another user as project admin (or remove this permission), edit the user's information, change the user's password if forgotten, and remove a user from the project by clicking on the three-dot icon to the right side of the user line.

 ![Collaboration page](../assets/images/project-settings.png)*<https://admin.dasch.swiss/project/0803/collaboration> - Project members page where project admin and system admin can add new users to the team.*